Ali836/Stem/README.md

 <h1>What is coding</h1>
 <p>
 <ul>
-<p>Aacode is a type of words, numbers or some other symbols used to represent a text of the purpose of classifiction and/or identification</p>
+<p>A code is a type of words, numbers or some other symbols used to represent a text of the purpose of classifiction and/or identification</p>
   <li>Coding is a process where you assign a code to a purpose of classification or identification.</li>
   <li>Coding has many languages.Ex. (python) print:”Hello world”;</li>
   <li>A code is a way of changing information into something else.</li>